-Kentucky offers the Hope Credit and the Lifetime Learning Credit.
-These credits are based on qualified education expenses paid to an eligible postsecondary educational institution located in Kentucky.
-If you elected to claim the education credit for federal purposes rather than the tuition and fees deductions, you must make the same election for Kentucky purposes.
+Kentucky offers the American Opportunity Credit and the Lifetime Learning Credit.
+These credits are based on qualified undergraduate education expenses paid to an eligible postsecondary educational institution located in Kentucky.
+If you elected to claim the education credit for federal purposes rather than the tuition and fees deduction, you must make that same election for Kentucky purposes.

 Qualified Education Expenses

-Generally, qualified education expenses are amounts paid in 2013 for tuition and fees required for the student’s enrollment or attendance at an eligible educational institution.
+Generally, qualified education expenses are amounts paid in 2015 for tuition and fees required for the student’s enrollment or attendance at an eligible educational institution located in Kentucky.
 It does not matter whether the expenses were paid in cash, by check, by credit card, or with borrowed funds.

 Eligible Educational Institution located in Kentucky